 Adventure & Nautical Books & Movies

 The winter months in the Northwest can be chilly and rainy with short daylight hours.
 Reading is a good wintertime activity and I have spent many hours tucked away in the v-berth staying warm and literate.
-Her is a smidgen of what I can recall over the years, most checked out from the local library.
+Here is a smidgen of what I can recall over the years, many checked out from the local library.

 Nautical Books